 The Test Assured kit can be used once to test well water or municipal drinking water quality.

 Included in the kit are 10 tests:

 This test kit has five separate tests that you do.

-First, you've got a lead and pesticide test that is identical to the one in the First Alert kit.
-(Put water in vial, add strips, wait ten minutes and read.)
+First, you've got a lead and pesticide test.
+It's just like the Health Metric lead test, except there are two strips.
+Again, you'll put water in vial, add strips, wait ten minutes and read.

-There's a bacteria test identical to the one you get with First Alert - add water to the vial, shake, and keep warm for 48 hours.
+There's a bacteria test identical to the one you get with Health Metric, except that it comes in a vial instead of a bottle.
+In the same way, you'll add water to the vial, shake, and keep warm for 48 hours.